OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/linking.md

 }
 ```

-When modifying your contract, make sure to add the `owner` variable **after** the others ([here](writing_contracts#modifying-your-contracts) you can see why this restriction).
+When modifying your contract, make sure to add the `owner` variable **after** the other variables ([here](writing_contracts#modifying-your-contracts) you can see why this restriction).
 Don't worry if you forget about it, the CLI will check this for you when you try to upgrade.

 > Note: If you are familiar with OpenZeppelin contracts, you may be wondering why we didn't simply extend from `Ownable` and used the `onlyOwner` modifier.
 The fact is ZeppelinOS does not support modifying the contracts you extend from (if they declare their own state variables).
 Again, the CLI will alert you if you attempt to do this.
 See [here](writing_contracts#modifying-your-contracts) for more info.